-When we received a call from our friends over at #WeaversCoffeeAndTea in San Rafael (we proudly exclusively serve their coffee and tea to our clients worldwide!) asking us if we could come up with some signature recipes using their fabulous Organic Coffee well of course I said a resounding yes!
-Back when I was in culinary school, they used to call me "The prince of pork"..
+When I received a call from our friends over at #WeaversCoffeeAndTea in San Rafael, California (we proudly exclusively serve their coffee and tea to our clients worldwide!) asking us if we could come up with some signature recipes using their fabulous Organic Coffees well of course I answered with a resounding yes!
+Back when I was in culinary school, they used to call me "The Prince of Pork"..
 So I thought..
 Hmm... ribs!
 Yasssssssss!

 3/4 Tablespoon Whole Tellicherry Peppercorns